ChristerNilsson/2021/025-MagicSquaresBigInt/readme.md

 * Produces Odd Magic Squares of any size in an instant

+* Any cell in any Magic Square is calculated in less than one millisecond.

 * Buttons
 	* L = Left
 	* R = Right